 Check out my best PWC trailering tips!
-I’ve discovered many new waterways and boosted my fun on the water by towing from destination to destination with my Sea-Doo GTX S 155 on my 2-bed, Triton Elite WC11 trailer (check out my trailer review).
-Trailering your Sea-Doo, jet ski or Waverunner personal watercraft is easy, and here are a few pointers to keep it simple and safe…
+I’ve discovered many new waterways on my Sea Doo tours.
+I’ve also boosted my fun on the water by towing from destination to destination with my Sea-Doo watercraft on my 2-bed, Triton Elite WC11 trailer.
+Trailering your Sea-Doo, jet ski or waverunner personal watercraft on PWC adventures is easy.
+And here are a few pointers to keep it simple and safe…

 Best PWC Trailering Tips: Secure Trailer to Tow Vehicle

-Start by ensuring that your tow vehicle is rated for towing the extra weight of your PWC(s) and that your tow vehicle hitch is strong enough and properly attached.
-Make sure the ball on your tow vehicle hitch is the same size as the receiver coupler of your trailer.
+Start by ensuring that your tow vehicle is rated for towing the extra weight of your PWC(s).
+And that your tow vehicle hitch is strong enough and properly attached.
+Make sure the ball on your tow vehicle hitch is the same size as the receiver coupler of your personal watercraft trailer.

-Drop the trailer coupler over the ball, making sure its all the way down and then flip down the coupler lever, placing a cotter pin through the lever to lock the ball firmly into the coupler.
+Drop the trailer coupler over the ball, making sure its all the way down.
+Then flip down the coupler lever, placing a cotter pin through the lever to lock the ball firmly into the coupler.
 Double check this connection by trying to pull up on the trailer tongue to make sure it doesn’t shift or lift off the ball.

-Next, criss-cross the trailer chains under the trailer ball to form a safety net should the ball and coupler disconnect en route.
-Finally, place the chain hooks through the metal loops of your tow vehicle hitch, and then plug in your electrical hook up.
+Next, criss-cross the trailer chains under the trailer ball.
+This configuration forms a safety net should the ball and coupler disconnect en route.
+Finally, place the chain hooks through the metal loops of your tow vehicle hitch.
+Now plug in your electrical hook up.

 Best PWC Trailering Tips: Trailer Walk Around